bhankey/PharmacyAutomatization/README.md

 - configs - config for start up project
 - migrations - db migration for project
 - docs - any kind of API or description of project
+- elk - docker-compose file with setup elk stack.
+Just for fun